ReDetection/RFBConnection/README.md

 There are plenty of things which are nice to have, some noted below:

- - [ ] move libjpeg and GCDAsyncSocket to actual dependencies
  - [ ] support 16-bit pixel format
  - [ ] refactor: decouple rfb message handlers
  - [ ] reuse RFBFramebufferedConnection in the example